gvwilson/sensibleadventures/nardica/nardica.md

 The first hole only took a minute.
-It then took her another fifteen minutes to measure, mark, measure again, swear under her breath, find another pair of calipers in the chaos that was the top of Mister Mishra's toolbench, chock the piece, measure the hole a second time, and re-align the piece juuuuust a little.
+It then took her another fifteen minutes to measure, mark, measure again, swear under her breath, find another pair of calipers in the chaos on top of Mister Mishra's toolbench, chock the piece, measure the hole a second time, and re-align everything juuuuust a little.
-A bot could have done the whole thing in less time than it would have taken Iffy to sneeze, but bots could be hacked, or infected with mutated malware left over from the war.
+A bot could have done the whole thing in seconds, but bots could be hacked or infected with mutated malware left over from the war.
-"You want it done fast, get a bot,"
+"You want it done fast, you use a bot,"
-Mr. Mishra always said.
+Mister Mishra always said.
-"You want it done *right*, you get me."
+"You want it done *right*, you use me."

 Slowly,
 steadily,